How to make yourself more employable

 2. Get more experience

-You could have tens of years’ experience in your field or be new to the game but either way, more experience is always going to be better than less.
-So think outside the box, if you’re new to the job market, seek out for junior positions and internships.
-In a job market like South Africa with an unemployment rate of 29% you can even consider to offer your services free of charge just to get experience or learN a new skill.
-If you’re a veteran then gain experience that’s outside your comfort zone.
+You could have tens of years’ experience in your field or be new to the game, but either way, more knowledge is always going to be better than less.
+So think outside the box, if you’re new to the job market, seek out junior positions and internships.
+In a job market like South Africa with an unemployment rate of 29%, you can even consider offering your services free of charge (volunteer) just to get experience or learn a new skill.
+If you’re a veteran, then gain experience that’s outside your comfort zone.
 It shows that you’re proactive and willing to go above and beyond.

 4. Learn a new skill

-It doesn’t really matter which skill you choose, it could be learning to drive, cooking, sowing, public speaking, writing or swimming, it shows you are able to learn new things, invest your time and have interests outside of your working life.
-New skills look excellent on your CV and these are something you can continuously build up.
-They also provide an excellent talking point in interviews, and will definitely work in your favour if you have something in common with the interviewer.
-What you will learn from developing new skills can be applied in your work life as well, transferable skills are all the rage!
+It doesn’t matter which skill you choose.
+It could be learning to drive, cooking, sewing, public speaking, writing or swimming, it shows you can learn new things, invest your time and have interests outside of your working life.
+New skills look excellent on your CV, and these are something you can continuously build up.
+They also provide a perfect talking point in interviews and work in your favour if you have something in common with the interviewer.
+What you will learn from developing new skills can be applied in your work life; transferable skills are all the rage!

 5. Get IT smart

 It’s getting harder and harder to escape the online world, so why not embrace it?
 If you’re a technophobe, it’s time to get with it.
 There are plenty of courses to improve your IT skills, and IT skills are now essential if you want to be completely awesome and get that job.
 If you have basic IT skills but feel you could be a little savvier, then why not ask a younger family member to sit down and talk you through the latest in computers, trust me, kids today can type before they can talk, so they’ll be able to help you brush up.